unrelatedlabs/Open-tDCS-Stack/README.md

 ### Usage

-1. Open `gui/index.html` in a Web Bluetooth-compatible browser (Chrome, Edge)
+1. Open in Web Bluetooth-compatible browser (Chrome, Edge).
+On iOS use the V Browser https://apps.apple.com/us/app/the-v-browser/id6446792641
 2. Click "Connect Device" and select your tDCS device
 3. Configure session parameters (current, duration, ramp time)
 4. Start session and monitor real-time data

 ## Safety Notes

 - This is an experimental device for research purposes only
 - Always follow proper tDCS safety protocols
-- Maximum current is limited to 4mA in firmware
+- Maximum current is limited to 4mA in hardware.
 - Device includes impedance monitoring for electrode contact quality
 - Automatic session termination on completion